 Purpose

 A shot list is primarily used as a simple and easy-to-use reference for the crew that can be updated on the fly.
 While a storyboard is used to provide a visual representation of each shot and sequence of shots that will be filmed.
-Storyboards can help directors communicate their vision to the cast and crew and can assist in making creative decisions by offering different visual concepts and options.
+Making a storyboard can help directors communicate their vision to the cast and crew and can assist in making creative decisions by offering different visual concepts and options.

 Storyboards by William Cameron Menzies for • Gone With the Wind